Bamboo: Distribution

-Three species of bamboo, all in the genus Arundinaria, are also native through Central America and Mexico, northward into the Southeastern United States.
+Three species of bamboo, all in the genus Arundinaria, are native to the Southeastern United States.
 Bamboo thickets called canebrakes once formed a dominant ecosystem in some parts of the Southeastern United States, but they are now considered critically endangered ecosystems.
 Canada and continental Europe are not known to have any native species of bamboo.
 Many species are also cultivated as garden plants outside of this range, including in Europe and areas of North America where no native wild bamboo exists.

 Recently, some attempts have been made to grow bamboo on a commercial basis in the Great Lakes region of east-central Africa, especially in Rwanda.
 In the United States, several companies are growing, harvesting, and distributing species such as Phyllostachys nigra (Henon) and Phyllostachys edulis (Moso).

 Ecology

 The two general patterns for the growth of bamboo are "clumping", and "running", with short and long underground rhizomes, respectively.
 Clumping bamboo species tend to spread slowly, as the growth pattern of the rhizomes is to simply expand the root mass gradually, similar to ornamental grasses.
 Running bamboos need to be controlled during cultivation because of their potential for aggressive behavior.
 They spread mainly through their rhizomes, which can spread widely underground and send up new culms to break through the surface.
 Running bamboo species are highly variable in their tendency to spread; this is related to the species, soil and climate conditions.
 Some send out runners of several meters a year, while others stay in the same general area for long periods.
 If neglected, over time, they can cause problems by moving into adjacent areas.

 Bamboos include some of the fastest-growing plants on Earth, with reported growth rates up to 910 mm in 24 hours.
 These depend on local soil and climatic conditions, as well as species, and a more typical growth rate for many commonly cultivated bamboos in temperate climates is in the range of 30–100 mm per day during the growing period.
-Primarily growing in regions of warmer climates during the late Cretaceous period, vast fields existed in what is now Asia.
 Some of the largest timber bamboo grow over 30 m tall, and be as large as 250–300 mm in diameter.
 The size range for mature bamboo is species-dependent, with the smallest bamboos reaching only several inches high at maturity.
 A typical height range covering many of the common bamboos grown in the United States is 4.5–12 m, depending on species.
 Anji County of China, known as the "Town of Bamboo", provides the optimal climate and soil conditions to grow, harvest, and process some of the most valued bamboo poles available worldwide.